aliceliveprojects/WildLoggingDBParent/README.md

 1. Find the orginal SPWA [here](https://github.com/TheUrbanWild/WildLogging)
 2. We're going to fork it, so that it is a seperate entity, which can be run side-by-side, to the original.
 You can find the forked SPWA [here](https://github.com/aliceliveprojects/WildLogging)
+3. We changed all references to the RESTlet API, and replace them with our new one.

+## Testing with the SPWA

+While testing, the following changes needed to be made to the REST service, so it worked as expected by the SPWA:

 ### CORS

-We needed to add Cross Origin Request Support:
+We needed to add Cross Origin Request Support

-1. on the command-line / terminal at the root of the project:
+1. on the command-line / terminal at the root of the REST service project:

 2. ```bash
    npm install cors
    ```

-3. then the following code gets added to index.js
+3. then the following code gets added to `index.js`

 4. ```javascript
    var cors = require('cors');